Mohit9051/AIR-QUALITY-INDEX/README.md

 # P-2.0-
 Regresssion -
- Understand the dataset and build ML models with it.
+ Understand the dataset(Bengaluru- Air Qulaity Index) and build ML models with it.